Skip to content

 Uncertainties with covariances

 PyCO2SYS does not currently have a generalised function for the complete process of propagating uncertainties that co-vary.
-However, it does allow you calculate the forward finite-difference derivative of any result with respect to any argument.
+However, it does allow you calculate the derivative of any result with respect to any argument.
 The syntax is similar as described above for uncertainties:

 In general, this works the same as the uncertainty propagation approach described in the previous section.
 The main differences are: